 Require special considerations when permitting critical infrastructure and facilities.
 It is recommended to incorporate sea level rise projections into the design and permitting of critical infrastructure to improve resiliency.
 Critical facilities and infrastructure, such as roadways with no alternative routes, bridges, public water and sewer facilities, and hospitals, are encouraged to be designed with measures to ensure their continued function over time.
 When considering repair or replacement of these facilities, it is recommended to plan for more extreme projections to prevent impacts to function as climate change impacts are observed or a longer design life to ensure these structures are protected.
 Short- and long-term considerations could be made for the construction of new or replaced public water or sewer supplies in proximity to shorelines and floodplains that may become vulnerable.
 Examples of adaptation strategies include for new subdivisions adjacent to shorelines, a shared public water supply could be required and may consider locating the well and related infrastructure as far from the shoreline as practicable, if municipal services are not available.
 Other strategies include off-site relocation for development of structures damaged by sea level rise or reoccurring flood events, and utility consolidation or relocation, where applicable.
-If municipal services are not available, community drainfields could be required and may consider locating the facilities as far from the shoreline as practicable.
-Other strategies include of and may consider locating the facilities as far from the shoreline as practicable.
+If municipal sewer services are not available, community drainfields could be required and may consider locating the facilities as far from the shoreline as practicable.
 Other strategies include advanced or anchored septic systems for properties that cannot meet development standards.